Mark Halperin: Coverage of Donald Trump

 During the 2016 United States presidential election, Halperin was repeatedly criticized for his coverage of Donald Trump 2016 presidential campaign.

-The Washington Post's Dana Milbank noted that in June 2016, on his Bloomberg TV show, With All Due Respect, Halperin asserted that "it's not racial" for Trump to attempt to disqualify an Indiana-born federal judge as a "Mexican" because of his ancestry.
+The Washington Posts Dana Milbank noted that in June 2016, on his Bloomberg TV show, With All Due Respect, Halperin asserted that "it's not racial" for Trump to attempt to disqualify an Indiana-born federal judge as a "Mexican" because of his ancestry.
 His reason: "Mexico isn't a race."
 Halperin went on to acknowledge however, "It's certainly racially tinged."
 Alex Shephard, writing in The New Republic, criticized his coverage for being "totally fixated" on the horse race and for shallow analysis, and "that he’s wanted to carry Donald Trump's bags for years."
 On November 3, 2016, NBC's Brian Williams said Halperin had "gone out of his way" to give Trump favorable coverage.
 "When Donald Trump complains he is not getting favorable coverage in the MSM"—making reference to the mainstream media—"he has not been listening to you this cycle", Williams said to Halperin on Williams' show.
 "It's a question of looking at the data," said Halperin.
 "If there's a bit more of a national surge, and if it turns out that his ceiling is higher than the Clinton folks think...I think it's possible he (Trump) could find his way to 270" electoral votes.
 Less than a week later Trump surprised many people by winning over 300 electoral votes.